dgyoungk/js-calculator/README.md

-# js-calculator
-TOP Project: Calculator App
+# TOP Project: Calculator App

+### A Simulation of a calculator created with HTML, CSS and Javascript

+## Author: Daniel Kwon